 How to Make T-shirt Transfers on Computer

 First, you will need to find the image you want to transfer or design your image using the software program.
-If you already have a picture of the image, you can scan it into your computer or search on the internet for the image you want.
+Then, if you already have a picture of the image, you can scan it into your computer or search on the internet for the image you want.

 Iron on Transfer Paper Instructions

-- Light-colored parts of the image will be distorted or discolored after being ironed onto fabrics since the t-shirt color mixes with the light coloring.
-You will get incredible results when you use dark, solid colors because they contrast nicely against the t-shirt, giving a darker, non-transparent color to be printed out.
+Light-colored parts of the image will be distorted or discolored after being ironed onto fabrics since the t-shirt color mixes with the light coloring.
+However, you will get incredible results when you use dark, solid colors because they contrast nicely against the t-shirt, giving a darker, non-transparent color to be printed out.

 How to Use T-shirt Transfer Paper Step by Step